Introduction

 Writers

-Writers help to export data linked with a grid to some of standart formats like VTK, VTI or Gnuplot.
+Writers help to export data linked with a grid to some of standard formats like VTK, VTI or Gnuplot.
 The following example shows the use of the grid writers:

 3#include <TNL/Meshes/Grid.h>